Seder ha-Mishmarah

-The Seder ha-Mishmarah is a study cycle devised by Yosef Hayyim and used by some Mizrahi Jews (Jews originating in the Muslim world) for reading the whole of the Hebrew Bible and the Mishnah over a year.
+The Seder ha-Mishmarah is a study cycle devised by the Rabbi Yosef Hayyim and used by some Mizrahi Jews (Jews originating in the Muslim world) for reading the whole of the Hebrew Bible and the Mishnah over a year.
 It depends on the cycle of the weekly Torah portions read in the synagogue.

 Some communities have a custom of public reading, whereby on each Shabbat afternoon, the whole of the mishmarah for the following Shabbat is read aloud.
 In others, individuals use it as a basis for private study.
 The usual form of the cycle is set out in the table below.